EsmarW/WeatherApp/README.md

 This a Weather Application locally hosted that uses an API to search for the weather in a city.

-Start by running in terminal "python -m http.server 8080" in the same directory as project files to serve to localhost\n Then open "http://localhost:8080" in a browser
+Start by running in terminal "python -m http.server 8080" in the same directory as project files to serve to localhost

+Then open "http://localhost:8080" in a browser

 ![Weather App API](https://ia601007.us.archive.org/13/items/theoriginalfilesofsomewindowswallpapers/bliss%20600dpi.jpg)